Ma7eer/orphanPDFPrint/README.md

 # Al Rahma Orphan Department Print Page

 Print page for a form for the orphan department at al rahma non profit organization.
 The current page relies on the main Al Rahma application to sent it data so it can fill the rest of the data in.
+This page is hosted on netlify.

 ![print page](https://github.com/Ma7eer/orphanPDFPrint/blob/master/public/screenshot.PNG)